World’s oldest car sells for US$3.5m

 Blood moon run – lunar eclipse

-Posted by jerry on August 28th, 2007 — Posted in Journal, Motorcycling
+Posted by Jerry on August 28th, 2007 — Posted in Journal, Motorcycling

 Canberra Riders – a loose knit group of motorcycle riders – organised a Blood Moon run from Canberra to Lake George this evening (28 Aug) to observe the total lunar eclipse – only visible from certain parts of the world.
 The aim was to find a place fairly devoid of light pollution from the city, with a clear unobstructed eastern view.
 The lookout at Lake George, 32 km out of Canberra is just the spot.